 - Education and Outreach – Action(s) an organization has taken to influence its employees, members, customers or other stakeholders to improve sustainable practices.
 Examples of this are, but not limited to, community outreach or educational events.

 To nominate itself or be nominated by another, an organization should have completed the activities and achieved results that support the nomination in 2019.
 Nominators will need to provide a narrative piece describing the experience, rationale for taking action, successes and environmental results or changes in practices generated or influenced.

 Click here for a fillable nomination form

-Applications must be submitted by email to firstname.lastname@example.org, and are due by September 1, 2020.
+Applications must be submitted by email to firstname.lastname@example.org, and are due by October15, 2020.
 They'll be reviewed and selected by the Natural Resources Commission Awards Committee, with recognition by the Village Board of Trustees.

 Meeting the sustainable energy challenges of the 21st Century starts at home, in the workplace and in our schools.
 Success stories, if replicated, can positively effect our future.
 So let's start by recognizing the good environmental stewards in our community.